timescale/docs/promscale/manage-data/retention.md

 # Configure data retention policies in Promscale
-You can control for how long metric and trace data is retained in Promscale.
+You can control how long metric and trace data is retained in Promscale.

 A maintenance job periodically removes metric and trace data that is outside the defined retention period.
 The maintenance job is automatically scheduled